kyma-project/website/docs/add-user.md

    Replace these parameters with real values:

    - `{WEBSITE_URL}` is a URL to your company's website.
    - `{URL}` is a URL to your case study published either on your company's website or on our blog.
+This field is optional.
    - `{LOGO}` is a path to your company's logo.
 It can be either a relative path to an image added under the `content/adopters/logos` folder in your PR or a path to an external source.
    - `{CONTENT}` is a short description of your feelings about adopting Kyma in your company.
 Add only text with a maximum of 140 characters.